carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Let us start by looking at the image we used in the introduction.
+Let us start by taking a closer look at the Jabiru image.

 ```python
 # load the libraries required